 CAIRN develops educational infrastructures in rural communities through:

-rural communities ensuring children have a accessible and safe home for learning.
+children have a local and safe home for learning.

-We identify and provide the essential educational materials including uniforms, stationery and books and mentoring support to the poorest children so that they can attend school regularly.
+We identify the poorest children and provide them with essential educational materials including uniforms, stationery and books and mentoring support so that they can attend school regularly.

 - CAIRN is supporting 1,000 children's educational journeys through our CEA's.